Glossary

 Accident

 An unexpected occurrence, happening by chance, not as a result of negligence or misconduct.
 In Québec law, an "accident" means "an action or situation where a risk event occurs which has or could have consequences for the state of health or welfare of the user, a personnel member, a professional involved or a third person."
-(Act respecting Health Services and Social Services)
+(An Act to make the health and social services system more effective)

 Accountable